Ricardo Flores Magón: Flight to the United States

-The U.S. authorities denied the request and Magón was buried in Los Angeles.
+The U.S. authorities denied the request and Flores Magón was buried in Los Angeles.
 His remains were finally repatriated in 1945 and interred at the Rotunda of Illustrious Persons in Mexico City.

 Legacy

 Flores Magón's movement fired the imagination of both American and Mexican anarchists.
 In 1945, his remains were repatriated to Mexico and were interred in the Rotonda de los Hombres Ilustres in Mexico City.
 In Mexico, the Flores Magón brothers are considered left-wing political icons nearly as notable as Emiliano Zapata; numerous streets, public schools, towns and neighborhoods are named after them.
 This includes Ricardo Flores Magón metro station in Mexico City, and the municipalities of Teotitlán de Flores Magón and Eloxochitlán de Flores Magón in Oaxaca.
-His ideas have also inspired indigenous leaders from Oaxaca, Mexico including the Chatino leader Tomas Cruz Lorenzo.
+His ideas have also inspired indigenous leaders from Oaxaca, including the Chatino leader Tomás Cruz Lorenzo.

 In 1991, Douglas Day published The Prison Notebooks of Ricardo Flores Magón, a fictional diary covering Flores Magon's life from his birth in Oaxaca until his mysterious death in his cell at Leavenworth.

-In 1997, an organization of indigenous peoples of Mexico in the state of Oaxaca formed the Popular Indigenous Council of Oaxaca "Ricardo Flores Magón" (Consejo Indígena Popular de Oaxaca "Ricardo Flores Magón", or CIPO-RFM), based on the philosophy of Magón.
+In 1997, an organization of indigenous peoples in the state of Oaxaca formed the Ricardo Flores Magón Popular Indigenous Council of Oaxaca (Consejo Indígena Popular de Oaxaca "Ricardo Flores Magón", or CIPO-RFM), based on the philosophy of Flores Magón.